What is a Frequency Cap?

 3/24 is generally the best frequency cap for some unfathomable sociological reason, as on average more users will click on your ad if they see it 3 times per day.
 This is just an average of course, and different frequency caps will be appropriate for different ads on different networks.

 Frequency Cap Advice for Site Owners

 You should try and add frequency caps to campaigns you run.
 If you keep showing the same ad to the same user repeatedly, they will probably only interact with it once at most.
 This will make your advertisers feel like they have wasted their money, and they are less likely to come back for more.

 Frequency capping has some technical limitations.
-As well as the limitations of cookies in general, it can be very difficult for multi-device frequency capping to be effective.
-If a user is logged in on a site or service it can be possible, but it depends on the individual technical implementation.
+As well as the limitations of cookies in general, it can be challenging for multi-device frequency capping to be effective.
+If a user is logged in on a site or service, it can be possible but it depends on the individual technical implementation.

 Frequency Cap Advice for Ad Buyers

 When you are advertising on a CPM basis, to ensure that you hit as many unique users as possible, you should ask for a frequency cap, preferably of 3/24.